bricoletc/delfies/paper/paper.md

 `delfies` can merge multiple breakpoints occurring in close proximity in a user-configurable way.
-This allows for more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @Rey2023; @Estrem2023]. `delfies` also outputs the strand of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).
+This allows for more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @GonzalezdelaRosa2020; @Dockendorff2022; @Rey2023;
+@Estrem2023]. `delfies` also outputs the strand of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

 `delfies` also explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres after the breakpoint.
 In the second, the assembled genome is 'reduced' and contains telomeres, and reads from the 'complete' genome contain unique non-telomeric sequence.
 These two types can be treated separately.
-For example, in the case of a 'reduced' assembled genome, using the location of breakpoints reads from the reduced genome can be specifically depleted and the new read-set used to assemble the complete genome (instructions provided in the softare repository).
+For example, in the case of a reduced assembled genome, reads coming from the reduced genome can be specifically depleted at breakpoints and the new read-set used to assemble the complete genome (instructions provided in the softare repository).

 In addition to breakpoint locations, `delfies` extracts and outputs the sequences around the breakpoints in a Fasta-formatted file.
 This enables